dcastillogi/aws-nextjs-deployment/README.md

 ### 1. Configure Dockerfile and .dockerignore

-Copy `Dockerfile` and `.dockerignore` file inside the root directory of the Next.js project.
+Copy the `Dockerfile` and `.dockerignore` files to the root directory of your Next.js project.

+This Docker image relies on the Next.js output configuration set to `standalone`.
+Make sure to configure it properly.

+For more details, refer to the [Next.js documentation on output configuration](https://nextjs.org/docs/pages/api-reference/next-config-js/output).

 ### 2. Copy CDK